Mpouransari/Tarantula-Trade-Extension-T-TTE/README.md

     * FireFox : coming soon

-5 .
+3 .
 Copy EA file to MetaTrader Platform

   - File / Open Data folder / MQL5 OR MQL4 / Experts : ( Copy the contents of the Expert folder and paste here )

   - File / Open Data folder / MQL5 OR MQL4 / Include : ( Copy the contents of the Include folder and paste here )

 4 .
+Entry  Licences Key , Username , Password In The Input Settings

+5 .
 Send your Order from Tradingview to Metatrader.

-5 .
+6 .
 Enjoy your Trade ... 💸

 # Information